Manwittz/HumanoidOS/Structure.md

 ### 15. `sys`
 The kernel's heart.
 This directory contains the source code, configurations, and related files for the system's kernel.
+Below is a detailed breakdown of its content:

+#### 1.

+#### 2.

+#### 3. `Makefile`
+A build script utilized by the `make` tool.
+It outlines rules and dependencies for compiling and linking the kernel components.

+#### 4. `arch`
+A pivotal directory containing architecture-specific code and configurations.
+It accounts for the various requirements of different architectures such as x86, ARM, and MIPS.

+#### 5. `conf`
+Traditionally houses kernel configuration files.
+These configurations guide which modules, drivers, and options are integrated during the kernel compilation.

+#### 6. `crypto`
+Home to cryptographic algorithms and related kernel-level cryptographic operations.
+Ensures data security and integrity at the system level.

+#### 7. `ddb`
+An abbreviation for "Dynamic Debugging Technique".
+This is OpenBSD's built-in kernel debugger.
+The directory holds files pivotal for debugging kernel-level issues.

+#### 8. `dev`
+Primarily contains device driver code, facilitating the communication between the OS and hardware devices.